anodyne/nova/docs/ideas.md

-## Join Page

-* A user should be asked for their email address first.
-Once they've filled that in, an Ajax call should check to see if that email address exists in the system.
-If it does, it won't show any of the user information fields since they'll be ignored anyway.
-If the email address doesn't exist in the system, it will show the user information fields so they can fill them out.

 ## Form Builder

 * Much like Wufoo, Nova really needs a form builder that will help admins creating their forms.
 (Likely a future update.)